rems-project/sail/README.md

 ===========

 [editors/vscode](editors/vscode) contains a Visual Studio Code mode which provides some basic syntax highlighting.
+It is also available on the VSCode Marketplace.

 Licensing
 =========